MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

   - CDS included with Power Apps license
   - 50 MB CDS DB Capacity per user when separate from Power Apps
   - 200 MB CDS File Capacity per user when separate from Power Apps)

+- &quot;Per User Plan with attended RPA &quot; – Per User/Per Month (e.g. US $40)
+  - Individual users create and run unlimited flows
+  - Considered a &quot;Standalone&quot; license
+  - 5000 Daily API Requests for all flows (e.g. if there are 100 flows and assume all were running in a day, they would each be limited to 50 Daily API requests)
+  - May execute workflows and business process flows
+  - May use Standard, Premium and Connectors
+  - Access to on premises data gateway
+  - CDS included with Power Apps license
+  - 50 MB CDS DB Capacity per user when separate from Power Apps
+  - 200 MB CDS File Capacity per user when separate from Power Apps)
+  - 1 attended RPA bot (unattended bot is still a separate cost)
+  - 5000 AI Builder Service Credits

 - &quot;Per Flow Plan&quot; – 5 Flows Per Month (e.g. US $500 and US $100 for each additional Flow.)
   - Implement Flows with reserved capacity
   - Serve unlimited users